jchavarri/ocaml_webapp/README.md

 # ocaml_webapp

-A minimal example of a lightweight webapp in OCaml
+A minimal example of a lightweight webapp in OCaml.

+It features a possible organization of files to maximize code sharing between server (native OCaml) and client (BuckleScript).
+Some of the things shared are:

+- React components, which are server-side rendered with [Tyxml](https://github.com/ocsigen/tyxml) and hydrated with [ReasonReact](https://reasonml.github.io/reason-react/)
+- Routes, through the OCaml library [Routes](https://github.com/anuragsoni/routes).
+- API endpoints interface types, through library [ATD](https://github.com/ahrefs/atd), that also generates encoders / decoders automatically.

+Potentially, `shared` folder can contain other shared code like validation functions, data processing, etc.

 ### Getting started